 Support for grant applications by CFAR principal investigators

 In clinical trials, power calculation for sample size ensures that we have sufficient sample size for achieving a desired power for detecting a clinically meaningful treatment effect at a pre-specified type I error rate.
 Power calculation for sample size is critical especially when only limited budget and/or resources are available.
-The BCB Core will assist CFAR PIs in (i) power calculation for sample size estimation and/or justification, (ii) evaluation the merits and disadvantages of alternative designs, and (iii) preparation of statistical section for inclusion in the grant application for statistical/scientific validity of the grant application.
+The QS Core will assist CFAR PIs in (i) power calculation for sample size estimation and/or justification, (ii) evaluation the merits and disadvantages of alternative designs, and (iii) preparation of statistical section for inclusion in the grant application for statistical/scientific validity of the grant application.

 Support for clinical studies sponsored by CFAR principal investigators